 Penn professor James Pawelski and 1991 Annenberg School of Communication and 2008 College of Liberal and Professional Studies graduate Suzann “Suzie” Pileggi Pawelski, wrote a book titled, "Happy Together: Using the Science of Positive Psychology to Build Love That Lasts."

-Published in January this year, the book was released on their eighth wedding anniversary.
+Published in January of 2018, the book was released on their eighth wedding anniversary.

 Pawelski and Pileggi said the study of positive psychology brought them together.

 "We met because we each followed our passion long before we knew about each other,” Pawelski said.
 Both decided to venture into the realm of positive psychology at Penn, where Pawelski co-founded and taught the Master of Applied Positive Psychology program and became both the Director of Education and Senior Scholar Positive Psychology Center.

 After meeting in the program, they kept in touch after Pileggi graduated, and eventually began dating.